linode/docs/docs/databases/mariadb/clustering-with-mariadb-and-galera.md

     wsrep_sst_method=rsync
     ~~~

-2. Copy the `/etc/mysql/debian.cnf` file from your primary Linode in the cluster to each of your other Linodes, overwriting the existing copies.

-3. Reboot both of your non-primary servers in your cluster to enable the new debian.cnf file settings.
+2. Reboot both of your non-primary servers in your cluster to enable the new debian.cnf file settings.

-4. Stop the MariaDB service on each of your Linodes:
+3. Stop the MariaDB service on each of your Linodes:

 		sudo service mysql stop

-5. Restart the MariaDB service on your primary Linode, with the --wsrep-new-cluster flag:
+4. Restart the MariaDB service on your primary Linode, with the --wsrep-new-cluster flag:

 		sudo service mysql start --wsrep-new-cluster

-6. Confirm that the cluster has started by running the following command.
+5. Confirm that the cluster has started by running the following command.
 You should receive an output of the current cluster size:

 		mysql -u root -e 'SELECT VARIABLE_VALUE as "cluster size" FROM INFORMATION_SCHEMA.GLOBAL_STATUS WHERE VARIABLE_NAME="wsrep_cluster_size"'